CivicActions/security-policy/tools.md

 - Baiting
     - Seemingly innocent (or interesting) abandoned USB, CD, DVD media with autorun

-- Coffee shop WiFi
+- Public WiFi (e.g., coffee shop, airport, library, ...)
     - Turn off sharing
     - Don’t automatically connect to unknown WiFi hotspots
-    - Confirm the network name
+    - Confirm the network name - know the name of your hotspot!
-    - Turn on firewall
+    - Turn on your local firewall
+    - As usual, never enter your name or password information when on an insecure connection

 ## Keep Your Systems Up-to-date